 There is no cure for ankylosing spondylitis.
-Medical treatment aims to manage pain, reduce the risk of complications and improve quality of life.
-Treatment will be tailored to your specific symptoms and the severity of your condition.
+Treatment aims to manage your pain, reduce the risk of complications and improve your quality of life.
+It will be tailored to your specific symptoms and the severity of your condition.
 This can involve trialling different medications to find the medication that works best for you.

 Medications for the treatment of ankylosing spondylitis include: